Electricity sector in China: Transmission infrastructure

 The central government has made the creation of a unified national grid system a top economic priority to improve the efficiency of the whole power system and reduce the risk of localised energy shortages.
 It will also enable the country to tap the enormous hydro potential from western China to meet booming demand from the eastern coastal provinces.
 China is planning for smart grid and related Advanced Metering Infrastructure.

 Ultra-high-voltage transmission

 The main problem in China is the voltage drop when power is sent over very long distances from one region of the country to another.

 Long distance inter-regional transmission has been implemented by using ultra-high voltages (UHV) of 800 kV, based on an extension of technology already in use in other parts of the world.

+In 2015, State Grid Corporation of China proposed the Global Energy Interconnection, a long-term proposal to develop globally integrated smart grids and ultra high voltage transmission networks to connect over 80 countries.
+The idea is supported by President Xi Jinping and China in attempting to develop support in various internal forums, including UN bodies.

 Companies

 In terms of the investment amount of China's listed power companies, the top three regions are Guangdong province, Inner Mongolia Autonomous Region and Shanghai, whose investment ratios are 15.33%, 13.84% and 10.53% respectively, followed by Sichuan and Beijing.

 China's listed power companies invest mostly in thermal power, hydropower and thermoelectricity, with their investments reaching CNY216.38 billion, CNY97.73 billion, and CNY48.58 billion respectively in 2007.
 Investment in gas exploration and coal mining follow as the next prevalent investment occurrences.

 Major players in China's electric power industry include:

 The five majors, and their listed subsidiaries:

 The five majors are all SOEs directly administered by SASAC.
 Their listed subsidiaries are substantially independent, hence counted as IPPs, and are major power providers in their own right.
 Typically each of the big 5 has about 10% of national installed capacity, and their listed subsidiary has an extra 4 or 5% on top of that.